A short proof of the Patak-Tancer theorem on non-embeddability of $k$-complexes in $2k$-manifolds: Appendix

 Martin raised the `conflict of interests' question in his February letter.
 So in our paper with Eugene we need to publish our opinion on that, and to publicly invite you to publish your opinion.
 It would be nice if we could find a phrase that satisfies all of us.
 However, there is nothing wrong to present our different opinions so that a reader could make his/her own judgement.
 Below please find some suggestions for Remark 2f to be added to our paper.
 Could you please either choose any of them, or suggest your own phrase we could agree with, or make your own public statement?

-{\it (1) We are grateful to M. Tancer and P. Patak for confirming that there is no conflict of interest in publication of this paper, in spite of A. Skopenkov has been a referee of \cite{PT19} since March to August of 2020.
+{\it (1) We are grateful to M. Tancer and P. Patak for confirming that there is no conflict of interest in publication of this paper, in spite of A. Skopenkov has been a referee of \cite{PT3} since March to August of 2020.

-(2) We are grateful to M. Tancer and P. Patak for confirming that there is no conflict of interest in publication of this paper, in spite of A. Skopenkov has been a referee of \cite{PT19} since March to August of 2020.
+(2) We are grateful to M. Tancer and P. Patak for confirming that there is no conflict of interest in publication of this paper, in spite of A. Skopenkov has been a referee of \cite{PT3} since March to August of 2020.
 This is so because

-$\bullet$ the paper \cite{PT19} is openly published on arxiv, and so is available for praise, for criticism, as well as for building upon, properly mentioning the authors' contribution;
+$\bullet$ the paper \cite{PT3} is openly published on arxiv, and so is available for praise, for criticism, as well as for building upon, properly mentioning the authors' contribution;

-$\bullet$ the current paper properly mentions the contribution of \cite{PT19}, stating that it only presents an exposition of the Partak-Tancer results;
+$\bullet$ the current paper properly mentions the contribution of \cite{PT3}, stating that it only presents an exposition of the Partak-Tancer results;

-$\bullet$ I am not a referee of \cite{PT19} since August of 2020;
+$\bullet$ I am not a referee of \cite{PT3} since August of 2020;

-$\bullet$ the current paper is based upon suggestions I made in frame of my being referee of \cite{PT19}, and the authors have chosen not to realize those suggestions, at least in their full extent leading to a short exposition presented here.
-(Even the improved version of \cite{PT19} partly realizing these suggestions from summer of 2020 is not available to the math community in May of 2021 and the authors kindly informed me in Fall 2020 and again in May, 2021 that they have no estimation for the date when they will make that improved version available to the math community.)
+$\bullet$ the current paper is based upon suggestions I made in frame of my being referee of \cite{PT3}, and the authors have chosen not to realize those suggestions, at least in their full extent leading to a short exposition presented here.
+(Even the improved version of \cite{PT3} partly realizing these suggestions from summer of 2020 is not available to the math community in May of 2021 and the authors kindly informed me in Fall 2020 and again in May, 2021 that they have no estimation for the date when they will make that improved version available to the math community.\footnote{[added in 2022] The improved version of \cite{PT3} is now available as \cite{PT19}.})

-(3) In our opinion, there is no conflict of interest in publication of this paper, in spite of A. Skopenkov has been a referee for \cite{PT19} since March to August of 2020.
+(3) In our opinion, there is no conflict of interest in publication of this paper, in spite of A. Skopenkov has been a referee for \cite{PT3} since March to August of 2020.
 This is because [bullet points from (2)].
 We are grateful to M. Tancer and P. Patak for learning our opinion presented above and stating that they do find a conflict of interest in publication of this paper because [here a text from MT and PP is to be presented].